jeffbuttars/virtualcandy/README.md

 ### vcclean
 Recursively clean files matching a set of patterns.
+**Be careful using this.
+It's very convenient and very destructive**
 By default the file patterns `*.pyc` and `*.pyo` will be matched by default and without question.
 You can add additional patterns as parameters: